 My next reflection was associated with the question – who should read the book?
 If it’s about managing, it should be read by managers, simple as that.
 That’s the next disillusion.
 Because of its simplicity and platitude, it won’t be read by experienced managers.

-I would advise those who are interested in Sinek’s messages to watch him on YT and TED talk which will be absolutely enough to get his concepts.
+I would advise those who are interested in Sinek’s messages about leadership skills to watch him on YT and TED talk which will be absolutely enough to get his concepts.

 Leaders Eat Last: Why Some Teams Pull Together and Others Don’t

 Other information and reviews of this book on Goodreads: https://www.goodreads.com/book/show/16144853-leaders-eat-last